 Today is all about the ‘Foot Mechanics in Gait’, but before we go into that; I’m a big believer in some of the changes in thought process brought about by advances in neuroscience and the general trend away from seeing the body as ‘mechanical’.
-However, I am yet to see a plausible replacement for moving away from things like an assessment to understand a patients foot mechanics, thoracic motions, etc. (See Damage vs Sensitivity for more on this).
+However, I am yet to see a reason not to use biomechanics, a good assessment to understand a patients foot mechanics, thoracic motions, etc. (See Damage vs Sensitivity for more on this).

-It’s not that I think that I think that a structural/biomechanical assessment is the only way it should be.
-It’s more that I see this approach as a way of addressing the body, it’s pain, it’s dysfunction…however you want to frame it.
-I heard Gray Cook talking the other day about how he loves to help with lots of aspects of someones health, wellbeing, performance, etc…however, people come to him because they have pain!
+It’s not that I think that a structural/biomechanical assessment is the only way it should be.
+It’s more that I see this approach as a way of addressing the body, it’s pain/dysfunction.
+However you want to frame it.
+I heard Gray Cook talking the other day about how he loves to help with lots of aspects of someones health, wellbeing, performance, etc; however, people come to him because they have pain!
 I would guess that is the same for almost all musculoskeletal therapists and is certainly the case with me.

 Like I said, my movement background is simply the framework I use to help the patients I see.
-I can’t tell you whether my help is through mechanical change (do they really have the 2 degrees more sub-talar eversion…and is that the reason they now have no pain squatting compared to a painful pre-treatment squat!) or due to a change in central perception, or whatever else you believe in.
+I can’t tell you whether my help is through mechanical change (do they really have the 2 degrees more sub-talar eversion…and is that the reason they now have no pain squatting compared to a painful pre-treatment squat!) or due to a change in central perception.
 What I do know is the different things are not separate, they are all linked together and thankfully by treating what I see movement/function wise I am happy in the knowledge that I am having a greater affect than simply movement/function.

 Obviously, the ultimate test is the outcome for the patient.
-There is no satisfaction is seeing a patient moving “perfectly” but still in pain!!
-They don’t care about what I care about…they want to be out of pain and enjoy doing what they do.
+There is no satisfaction is seeing a patient moving “perfectly” (whatever that may be!) but still in pain!!
+They don’t necessarily care about what I care about…they want to be out of pain and achieving their goals.
 That’s why we all have more than one strategy for treating patients…and then it is up to the experience of the clinician to match the skills they have to best help each individual patient.

 Foot Mechanics in Gait

-Since working with John Hardy my thought process for gait has always been split into front foot and back foot motions.
-Though of course it is a continuous cycle and we have used models that reflect that…the greatest understanding, I believe, comes from understanding it this way…what happens as a front foot…how do you assess that…how do you treat that…then the same for the back foot motions 🙂
+Since working with John Hardy my thought process for foot mechanics in gait has always been split into front foot and back foot motions.
+Though of course it is a continuous cycle and we have used models that reflect that.
+However, the greatest understanding, I believe, comes from understanding it this way.
+What happens as a front foot?
+How do you assess that?
+How do you treat that?
+Then of course the same process for the back foot motions

 This will be a quick overview that will serve you well when we do the more detailed posts over the next week or so…we will always talk about the right side to avoid confusion.